liugangtaotie/h5-document/docs/iwtkings/bug-project.md

 //  E-mail: iwtkings@163.com
 //
 //  Created by iwtkings on 2020/09/23.
-//  Copyright © 2020 BSoft.
+//  Copyright © 2020 common.
 All rights reserved.
 //

 #import "YYAnimatedImageView.h"